Geothermal Energy Jobs

 Next-generation developers

-Eavor Technologies — Canada Closed-loop geothermal systems (Eavor-Loop) without fracking or aquifer access.
-First commercial grid power delivered December 2025 at Geretsried, Germany (4.5 km vertical depth). $139 million funding raised May 2024.
-50% reduction in drilling time.
+Eavor Technologies - Canada Closed-loop geothermal systems (Eavor-Loop) without fracking or aquifer access.
+First commercial grid power delivered December 2025 at Geretsried, Germany (4.5 km vertical depth). €130 million EIB/EU Innovation Fund support announced May 2024 and up to C$138 million Canada Growth Fund commitment in June 2025.
+50% reduction in drilling time per lateral.

 Heat pump manufacturers